tubajack/Friend-Finder/README.md

 ## Installation
 To install this application, please follow these directions.
-1. clone the git repo: git clone https://github.com/tubajack/friend-finder.git
+1. Clone the git repo: git clone https://github.com/tubajack/friend-finder.git
 2. Install necessary modules with node.JS.
 Use npm install to do that.
-3. Run node server.js
+3. Run npm start

 ## Using Ports
 In order to run the web application in your local browser, set the port variable to a value of your choice.